temporalio/proposals/ruby/phase-1.md

     activities: [Activity], # list of activity to handle
     thread_pool: Temporal::ThreadPool # optional thread-pool for sharing between multiple workers ) -> Worker

-  # Register a workflow with an optional :name
-  def register_workflow(Class, name: nil) -> void

-  # Register an activity with an optional :name
-  def register_activity(Class, name: nil) -> void

   # Start the worker and block until the process exits
   def run() -> void